Gysin maps, duality and Schubert classes: Kempf--Laksov flag bundles

 To sum up, we obtain a chain of projective bundles of lines

 which is the same as

 As in~\cite{DP1}, one can deduce a Gysin formula for \(F_{\mu}(E_{\bullet})\to X\) from the described structure of chain of projective bundles \eqref{eq:chain}.
-For the sake of completeness, and also because we make different notational conventions, let us recall the main lines of the argument.
+For the sake of completeness, let us recall the main lines of the argument.